Taiwan and US officials expected Pelosi to visit Taiwan

 Officials also believe that the Chinese leadership is not fully aware of the political dynamics in the United States, leading to misunderstandings about the significance of Pelosi’s possible visit.
 Officials say China may be confusing Pelosi’s visit with an official visit by the administration, as she and Biden are Democrats.
 Administration officials worry that China is not separating Pelosi and Biden much, if at all.

 Pelosi has long been a critic of the Chinese Communist Party.
 She met pro-democracy opponents and the Dalai Lama – the exiled Tibetan spiritual leader who remains a thorn in the side of the Chinese government.
-In 1991, Pelosi raised a black and white banner in Beijing’s Tiananmen Square commemorating the victims of the 1989 massacre, which read “Those Who Died for Democracy.”
+In 1991, Pelosi raised a black-and-white banner in Beijing’s Tiananmen Square commemorating the victims of the 1989 massacre, which read: “For those who died for democracy.”
 In recent years, she has expressed support for the pro-democracy protests in Hong Kong.

-The Chinese Embassy to the United States has objected to its expected trip, which was scheduled for April before Pelosi tested positive for Covid-19, and urged members of Congress to tell the spokesperson not to.
+The Chinese Embassy to the United States has objected to its expected trip, which was scheduled for April before Pelosi’s test results came out.
+COVID-19He urged members of Congress to tell the spokesman not to.

-“I would say there is a whole court press from the Chinese embassy to discourage a trip to Taiwan,” Washington Democratic Representative Rick Larsen, co-chair of the US-China Congressional Working Group, told CNN.
+“I would say there’s a full court press from the Chinese embassy to discourage a trip to Taiwan,” Washington Democratic Representative Rick Larsen, co-chair of the US-China Congressional Working Group, told CNN.
 “I just don’t think they would tell us what to do.
 That was my message again.”

 Liu Bingyu, a spokesman for the Chinese embassy in the United States, responded that his office was in “regular contact” with members of Congress, including Larsen.